 Our theology students have a number of opportunities to explore theology ‘outside’ of the traditional classroom.
 These include inter-disciplinary collaborations with staff and students of SETU Carlow and Waterford, study days, fieldtrips, and visits to places of worship with staff and students from TCD including the Irish Jewish Museum, Clonskeagh Mosque, the Gurdwara Guru Nanak Darbar in Ballsbridge, the Tibetan Buddhist Meditation Centre in Kilmainham, and the Chester Beatty Library (Dublin Castle).

 The current offering of modules in the BA (Hons) in Arts and Humanities is designed to offer enough range and depth of credits to study theology at master’s degree level.
 The breath of offerings also allows students to pursue postgraduate studies in Chaplaincy, Pastoral Studies, and Religious Studies.
-Theology at Carlow College also allows students, who wish to teach in secondary schools, to achieve the Teaching Council of Ireland’s requirements for the teaching of Religion.
+Theology at Carlow College is designed in line with the Teaching Council’s curricular subject registration requirements for teaching Religious Education in secondary schools.